 Mechanical or Physical Filtration involves passing water through a physical barrier, such as a screen or a membrane.
 The water passes through the barrier easily, but debris and contaminants are too big to pass through and are caught by the filter.

 Chemical Filtration involves passing water through an active substance that removes unwanted materials.
 For example, activated carbon attracts contaminants such as chlorine and sediment, removing them from water that passes through it.

 Reverse Osmosis (RO) uses pressure to pass water through a semi-permeable membrane to remove a large amount of contaminants.

-The best way to find out the quality and safety of your home’s water is to have it professionally tested.
+The best way to review the quality and safety of your home’s water is to have it professionally tested.
 Once you know what contaminants you need to target, you can choose a filtration system to fit your needs.

-Most cities treat their water with chlorine to eliminate dangerous contaminants.
-But that can leave a bad taste in your mouth.
+Most cities treat their water with chlorine to eliminate dangerous contaminants – but it can lead to bad taste and odor.